techidaily/site-games-able/source/_posts/1719160774357-make-a-statement-in-gaming-big-box-backdrops.md

 ![Game page in EmuMovies](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/wm/2023/07/emu-movies-front-page.jpg)

- If you’re already familiar with[LaunchBox and how it works](https://www.makeuseof.com/what-is-launchbox-how-it-works/) , you already know that you can add custom filters for your games, like the number of players per game or by genre.
+ If you’re already familiar with [LaunchBox and how it works](https://www.makeuseof.com/what-is-launchbox-how-it-works/) , you already know that you can add custom filters for your games, like the number of players per game or by genre.
 The filters you create in LaunchBox also appear in Big Box, making it easy to find the right game for the occasion.

 ## 3\.
 Big Box Gives You Hotkeys and Customizable Menu Controls